8 Essential Recruitment Metrics You Should Be Using

 Metrics can also help the recruiting team assess whether or not they are employing the right job candidates, whether they are correctly attracting and selecting candidates, and if the company is making enough hires.

-What makes a good metric?
+What makes a metric good for recruitment?

 If recruitment metrics are simply points to measure, what makes these points valuable?
 We can highlight the following factors of a good metric: